-Creating a star field with Reanimated 2
+Creating a Star Field With Reanimated 2

 React Native includes the excellent Animated API.
 It has a declarative serialisable interface which means you pre-define your animations and they can be offloaded to run in native code (see useNativeDriver).
 This is necessary for smooth animations as code running in React Native’s Javascript thread can struggle to keep up with the screen’s refresh rate.